 The bill amends the Michigan Code of Criminal Procedure by updating Section 13n of Chapter XVII to include specific felonies related to the purchasing, selling, and improper handling of human organs and anatomical gifts.
-The bill enumerates various offenses, such as purchasing or selling body parts for transplantation, falsifying documents related to anatomical gifts for financial gain, and unauthorized removal of human organs.
-It also addresses violations related to waste disposal and the unauthorized practice of health professions, among others.
+The new legal language enumerates various offenses, such as purchasing or selling body parts for transplantation, falsifying documents related to anatomical gifts for financial gain, and unauthorized removal of human organs.
+Additionally, it addresses violations related to waste disposal with indifference to human life and the unauthorized practice of health professions.

 Statutes affected: House Introduced Bill: 777.13